CalderaWP/caldera-metaplate/README.md

 ### Important RE: Dependencies / PHP versions
 If you clone this repo from GitHub, you must run `composer update` or you will be missing the required dependencies, which is most of the plugin.

-You can also download zipped builds for each version from: https://github.com/CalderaWP/caldera-metaplate/tree/master/releases and will be available on WordPress.org soon.
+You can also download zipped builds for each version from: https://github.com/CalderaWP/caldera-metaplate/tree/master/releases and is also [available from WordPress.org](https://wordpress.org/plugins/caldera-metaplate/)

 Also this plugin requires PHP 5.3 or later.
 If you're running anything less than 5.4 you really should upgrade for security and performance reasons.